-Being a Universalistic humanist, Korczak has a broad understanding of the Jewish-Arab conflict in Palestine.
-Even in days of hostilities during the "Arab Revolt" of 1936-1939, the Arabs are human beings and not demons.
+Being a universalistic humanist, Korczak understood that even during the Arab Revolt and conflicts from 1936–1939, the Arabs were human beings and not demons.
+He was also tolerant and sympathetic to all the faiths and traditions whose dreams and prayers were directed to the Holy Land.

-His broad worldview enables tolerance and empathy to all faiths and traditions including Christianity, Islam and the Bahai faith.
-All human dreams and prayers are directed to the Holy Land.
-It is the birthplace of men's greatest traditions.
-Now, it invites men to come forward with a new call for all men solidarity.

-The land of Israel is a holy land that has a special meaning to all.
-It has a metaphysical dimension that we have to acknowledge.
-Heavens are different there.
-The stars tell secrets of old.
-It does not belong to one people.
-It speaks to all humanity and reminds men the messianic vision of all men justice and solidarity.
-It is "a country searching for God".
-In the Land of Israel, men should establish a second League of Nations dedicated to the rights of children.
+As the birthplace of humanity’s greatest spiritual traditions, the land of Israel is a holy land that has a special meaning to all; it has a metaphysical dimension that must be acknowledged.
+The heavens are different there because the stars tell secrets of old.
+The Land of Israel does not belong to one people, but speaks to all humanity and reminds all of the messianic vision of justice and solidarity: it is ‘a country searching for God’.
+In the Land of Israel, there will be established a second League of Nations dedicated to the rights of children.